apache/mynewt-site/docs/quick-start.md

 ### Get set

-Apache Mynewt currently offers two ways to quickly get set up, each appealing to different personal preference and familiarity with embedded systems.
+Apache Mynewt currently offers two ways to quickly get set up, each appealing to different personal preferences and levels of familiarity with embedded systems.

 <br>